AustinAMeyer/Design-Provision-and-Monitor-AWS-Infrastructure-at-Scale/README.md

 # AWS Cloud Architect Project: Design, Provision and Monitor AWS Infasructure at Scale

-I have included the screenshots and links to my responses below.
+I have included the screenshots and links to my project answers below.

 ## Task 1: Create AWS Architecture Schematics
 ### Part 1